PllewxaM/Wordle-for-the-World/README.md

   <summary> HOW TO RUN</summary>
 <p>

 Choose a folder in which you would like to download the program.
-In a terminal, navagate to this folder.
+In a terminal, navigate to this folder.

 Run the command:

      git clone https://github.com/PllewxaM/Wordle-for-the-World.git

-Navagate to the source code folder using the command
+Navigate to the source code folder using the command

      cd .\Wordle-for-the-World\src\